What is Last Mile Carrier Tracking and How Does It Work?

 Rather than waiting for your customer to come to you with queries about delivery speed or order status, your brand should be proactive in bringing this information to them, whether that’s in the form of a tracking hub on your website or SMS updates they can subscribe to.

-Let parcelLab help you implement last mile carrier tracking through our robust Operations Experience Management platform.
+Let parcelLab help you implement last mile delivery tracking through our robust Operations Experience Management platform.